 How to define realistic SLAs for your IT services

-The most important thing is not to overdo it and to keep the SLA is not so difficult that it cannot be achieved.
+The most important thing is not to overdo it and not to make the SLA so difficult that it becomes impossible to meet.
 The Service Level Agreement must be realistic.

 What we often see are unrealistic Service Level Agreements (SLAs).
-If you would complete the task in your company, you must apply the same logic to the external processing of the task.
+If you were handling the task within your own company, you should apply the same logic to outsourcing the task.
 This way, both you and the service provider will be satisfied.

 SLAs in practice: examples for different industries